jon-harper/E34M1/docs/guide.md

 ## Mercury One Compatibility

 E34M1 is compatible with Mercury One.1 without limiting the build area; no print area is lost with stock beds by converting to EVA 3 from a different toolhead.
 In some configurations, minor adjustments to the Z axis are needed.
-See [Other Changes and Additions](#other-changes-and-additions) for examples.

 An Ender 5 Pro rebuilt as a Mercury One.1 with 330mm rails:

-- Has a *theoretical* build area of 275mm x 275mm;
+- Has a theoretical build area of 275mm x 275mm;
 - Can expect at least 265mm of X axis travel;
-- Can expect at least 250mm of Y axis travel, typically more.
+- Can expect at least 250mm of Y axis travel (available Y axis depends on the rear intake).

 !!! note
     E34M1 is *not* compatible with Mercury One Classic.